jackiehjm/stx-docs/doc/source/node_management/kubernetes/host_memory_provisioning/allocating-host-memory-using-horizon.rst

             :scale: 100%

     **\# of Application 2M Hugepages Node n**

+    .. only:: starlingx

         The number of 2 MiB huge pages to reserve for application use on the
         |NUMA| Node.
-If no 2 MiB pages are
-        required, type 0.
+If no 2 MiB pages are required, type 0.
+Due to
+        limitations in Kubernetes, only a single huge page size can be used per host, across Application memory.

+    .. only:: partner

+        .. include:: ../../../_includes/allocating-host-memory-using-horizon.rest

+        :start-after: application-2m-text-begin
+        :end-before: application-2m-text-end

     **\# of Application 1G Hugepages Node n**

+    .. only:: starlingx

         The number of 1 GiB huge pages to reserve for application use on the
         |NUMA| Node.
-If no 1 GiB pages are
-        required, type 0.

-    **\# of vSwitch 1G Hugepages Node n**
-        The number of 1 GiB huge pages to reserve for vS2witch use on the
-        |NUMA| Node.
-If no 1 GiB pages are
-        required, type 0.
+If no 1 GiB pages are required, type 0.
+Due to

-    **vSwitch Hugepage Size Node n**
-        Select the hugepage size to use for the node.
+        limitations in Kubernetes, only a single huge page size can be used per host, across Application memory.

+    .. only:: partner

+        .. include:: ../../../_includes/allocating-host-memory-using-horizon.rest

+        :start-after: application-1g-text-begin
+        :end-before: application-1g-text-end

+    .. only:: partner

+        .. include:: ../../../_includes/allocating-host-memory-using-horizon.rest

+        :start-after: vswitch-hugepage-1g-text-begin
+        :end-before: vswitch-hugepage-1g-text-end

+    .. only:: partner

+        .. include:: ../../../_includes/allocating-host-memory-using-horizon.rest

+        :start-after: vswitch-hugepage-size-node-text-begin
+        :end-before: vswitch-hugepage-size-node-text-end

     To see how many huge pages of a given size you can successfully request on a node \(assuming that pages of another size are not also requested\),